4bstr4ct/cbuild/readme.md

 The library provides utilities and functions to manipulate files, directories, and commands to create customized project building configurations.

+## Recent patch
+Reworked linux side of the library (Windows are not supported yet), added logging, examples, and test project.
+Updated docs.
+Currently, the library has these issues:
+1. Windows are not supported
+2. Self-rebuilding requires to run the build twice for changes to take effect.

 ## Builds situation

 Currently tool: